Yes, The Postwedding Blues Are a Real Thing—Here's How to Deal

 Make everyday events exciting and important.

 Adding fun and joy into everyday life sets the scene for staying connected throughout your marriage.
 Make dinner at home more special with a few candles, or take a day trip somewhere close, but new.
-Even listening to a new playlist on your way to the grocery store together is a simple way to make small moments meaningful.
+Even listening to a new playlist on your way to the grocery store together is a simple way to make trivial moments meaningful.
 "Focus on the small things that bring you security, comfort, warmth and make you feel loved on a daily basis—that's what marriage is all about," Greer says.

 Up Next